zSnout/v6.zsnout.com/src/views/blog/WhatMakesZSnoutDifferentView.md

 create something amazing that people will enjoy, and I hope to see more people use zSnout in the future.
 Thanks!

-_This article includes opinions from Zachary Sakowitz and does not reflect the opinions of zSnout as a whole._
+_This article includes opinions from sakawi and does not reflect the opinions of zSnout as a whole._

 [1]: https://github.com/zsakowitz